FueledByOCHD/Realms-Invasion-Info-Center/Mods/Aftermath/RI_Aftermath.md

 - Magic Esssence Stones: A new set of stones which can be used by mods in recipes
 - Magic Extraction: The ability to extract the essence of magic from Bodies, Fire, Wind, Water, Electricty
-- Custom Skills System: This system is a optinal overhaul of the games normal Skill System with the goal of being extendable
+- Custom Skills System: This system is an optional overhaul of the games normal Skill System with the goal of being extendable

 #### **Requirements**